xapax/security/basics_of_linux.md

  - find
  This must be by far one of the most useful programs.
 But I tend to always forget how it works.

+ A. Add binary to the path file
+ Show the current path-variable
+ `echo $PATH`

+ Add new

  2. Text-fu
  - https://linuxjourney.com/lesson/stderr-standard-error-redirect